-Given the need to quantify long-term benefits of cover cropping, the scarcity of Midwest-specific data, and lack of a framework for organizing knowledge, the objectives of our study were to (1) determine what aspects of a soil’s hydrological profile are affected by long-term cover cropping at a depth relevant to crop production, and (2) use our findings to propose a causal model connecting CCs to changes in soil properties to aid in targeting future research.
+Given the need to quantify long-term benefits of cover cropping, the scarcity of Midwest-specific data, and lack of a framework for organizing relevant knowledge, the objectives of our study were to (1) determine what aspects of a soil’s hydrological characteristics are affected by long-term cover cropping at a depth relevant to crop production, and (2) use our findings to propose a causal model connecting CCs to changes in soil properties to aid in targeting future research.
 We collected soil samples at a 10-18 cm depth increment from four long-term (10+ years) no-till cover crop trials located in Iowa, USA.
 Two trials were on-farm production fields, and two trials were part of a larger research experiment.
 We assessed the effects of long-term cover cropping on soil water content at saturation, soil water content at matric potentials approximating field capacity (-100 cm H2O, Moore 2021), and pore-size distributions as estimated by the soil water retention curve shape.
 To complement and contextualize these data, we also measured soil texture, soil organic matter, and bulk densities of the soil samples.
 We used our results in combination with previous literature to construct a proposed causal model (Pearl 2008).

 Materials and Methods